Last Updated: 4/17/16

 On 8/26/12, I removed the pump for the year as it had stopped working.
 Taking it apart, I found no reason for it not to work.

 On 4/28/13, I got out the old Quiet One pump and a new one.
 It turned out the new one was for aquariums (but otherwise the same) so the cord was too short!
 My only option was to remove the magnet with drive shaft in the new pump and put it in to the old pump.
-It worked so it ran in this pond (until it dies again).
+It worked so it ran in this pond (until it died again).

 All were removed for winter of 1999/2000 to the 153 gallon pond but some frogs and insects may find their way back to the pond.
 An adult frog was back at the pond within an hour of my emptying it totally on 10/29/99.

 From the indoor 20 gallon tub pond, 7 adult and 7 juvenile white cloud mountain minnows were added on 4/29/00.
 Also, a trapdoor snail, assorted pond snails, and a green frog tadpole were moved out as well.
 As of 11/26/00, nine baby white clouds and eight adults were caught to go into the 20 gallon tub pond for the winter.
-They are still too hard to catch with the plant cover.
+They were still too hard to catch with the plant cover.

 A group of wood frogs showed up to breed in this pond on 3/21/01.
 I added some spotted salamander eggs and larvae to this pond on 4/4/01.
 A trillion toad tadpoles hatched out in the pond too!
 By July, the toad tadpoles were gone and replaced by hundreds of green frog tadpoles.